Motivation | Look | Visited Sky Objects | First Experiences | Issues and Solutions | Photo Attempts | First Conclusions | Links | Appendix: Data

 Dry Run with Atik Infinity

-In several dry runs (December 2020), I checked whether the Atik Infinity can be operated at the TLAPO1027.
+In several dry runs (December 2020), I checked whether the Atik Infinity camera can be operated at the TLAPO1027.

 Results